Erik Wøllo

-Erik Wøllo (born 1961) is a Norwegian composer and musician, guitarist and synthesist.
+Erik Wøllo (born 6 January 1961) is a Norwegian composer and musician, guitarist and synthesist.
 He has a background in various genres in music.
 As a solo recording artist, he is most known for his electronic and ambient musical soundscapes.
 Music that can be classified in the genres of space, drone, new age, and electronic music.
 Through his many albums he has gained recognition for his unique sound and style.
 Using guitar as the primary instrument in a highly imaginary and emotional music, building a bridge between grand symphonic realms and gentle, minimalistic and serene atmospheres.

-History and Overview
+History and overview

-Born and raised in Norway (Hemsedal).
+Born and raised in Hemsedal, Norway.
 In the era when he grew up in Norway, the local folk music is very much dominated by the Hardanger fiddle, and his grandfather once offered him a fiddle as a birthday present, if he wanted to start playing.
 But he went for the guitar, and started to play at age 11.

 His first influence was the evolving heavy/progressive rock music in the seventies, although he once said his first guitar hero was John Fogerty.
 He soon discovered the more complicated and intricate styles of rock, like Pink Floyd, Yes and Emerson Lake and Palmer.
 Which led him gradually into more contemporary electronic music genres.

 He started his professional career in 1980, playing and touring around Norway in various jazz/rock and fusion bands.
 But in 1984, he decided to concentrate full-time on his own solo career, building his own studio Wintergarden, where he started to explore and create his new soundworld.

 His third album "Traces" (1985), was a turning point in his creative musical approach, and pointed out his unique style in instrumental music.
 This album represented an important and seminal time for Wøllo's artistic development.